fly-apps/flygreeting/.travis/README.md

 exit 0
 ```

-This command installs the Flyctl command-line tool and sets the environmental variables that make it possible to use the shortcut `flyctl` command.
+This installs the Flyctl command-line tool, sets environmental variables, and adds `flyctl` to the command-line's path.
 Next, it runs `flyctl deploy` to deploy the `flygreeting` application using the `fly.toml` file.
 Once the application is deployed, it runs `flyctl info` to give you information about the newly deployed app, including the name, version, status, and hostname.

 ### Connect Travis CI to Your Git Repository
 Next, you need to link Travis with your repository hosting service.
 Visit [travis-ci.com](https://travis-ci.com/) and sign in with either GitHub or Bitbucket.
 You will be redirected to your repository host, where you can authorize Travis CI to have access to your GitHub or Bitbucket account.